JAGJ10/jagj10.github.io/projects/deferred.md

 ### A Rendering Engine written in C++ and OpenGL

-![The Rungholt scene rendered with simple diffuse lighting and SSAO](../images/deferred.png) *The Rungholt scene rendered with simple diffuse lighting and SSAO*
+![The Rungholt scene rendered with simple diffuse lighting and SSAO](../images/deferred.png) *The Rungholt scene rendered with diffuse lighting, SSAO, and shadow mapping*

 ### Overview ###
 This rendering engine, which is still under development, is being used in "Array", an upcoming 3D puzzle-action game for Cornell's Advanced Game Design class.
 I am also using this as an opportunity to explore what it takes to create a complete rendering engine from scratch.
 The goal for this project is to create an engine capable of a toon-shading style with advanced post-processing effects and support for various light volumes while still being performant enough to support a real-time game.